-All Wade Macdonald employees have access to both the Business Founders, Non-Exec Chairman and Managing Director should they wish to voice any concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
+All Wade Macdonald employees have access to both the Business Founders, Managing Director and Director's should they wish to voice any concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
 Wade Macdonald is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially and without fear of retaliation.

 All staff within Wade Macdonald are expected to comply with all laws and act in accordance with local guidelines and regulations and act with integrity and honesty.
 We have undertaken to review our policies and procedures to ensure our colleagues have access to any additional information and support they may require with regard to human trafficking, forced labour, servitude and slavery.

 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes Wade Macdonald’s slavery and human trafficking statement in respect of its 2020 financial year.